ToolBusDev/DebugPill/README.md

 - Debug on → a tiny capsule badge floats on the page, impossible to miss.
 - Prod on → set your framework flag and the badge simply never loads.

 Pure HTML + CSS, ~1 kB.
-Drop it in, sleep better.If you don't mind a slight increase in size, feel free to enable the JS dynamic phrase library and experience the little surprise with each refresh.
+Drop it in, sleep better.
+If you don't mind a slight increase in size, feel free to enable the JS dynamic phrase library and experience the little surprise with each refresh.

 ## Quick start
 Use your framework's debug flag to decide whether to render it.